 Here, ROI calculation is exactly what you need to monitor the success of your actions in this regard: it tells you what works and what doesn't, so you can also make adjustments.

-It is a financial metrics which compares the gain or loss of an investment versus its cost: among its many applications, in marketing it is one of the most important indicators to identify the most effective channels to engage and convert customers, as well as to better manage the budget for your advertising campaigns.
+It is a financial metrics comparing the gain or loss of an investment versus its cost: among its many applications, in marketing it is one of the most important indicators to identify the most effective channels to engage and convert customers, as well as to better manage the budget for your advertising campaigns.

 As I mentioned, ROI stands for Return On Investment (return on investment) and is a numerical value, a ratio, which measures the return on your investments.
 Basically, it answers the question, "What will I gain by investing tot in my business?"
 It lets you know whether the money you plan to shell out will come back to you in the form of profit.

 ROI is expressed as a percentage, and to calculate it you simply divide the net profit (or loss) of an investment by its initial cost.
 Obviously, the higher the ratio, the greater your gain.

 Usually, ROI is used in finance, to understand how much invested capital returns in terms of income, but increasingly it is also being exploited in marketing to assess the effectiveness of promotional strategies.